daisy-watt/babys_first_app/README.md

 - cipher_weave:
     - planned for an extra feature, didnt execute this idea in its entireity

-#OUTLINE USER INTERACTIONS/EXPERIENCE:
+OUTLINE USER INTERACTIONS/EXPERIENCE:

-#IMPLEMENTATION PLAN
+IMPLEMENTATION PLAN:
 trello screenshots, with dates and times screenshots of feature developments and deetails of dates ect

-#CRONTROL FLOW DIAGRAM....
+CONTROL FLOW DIAGRAM:

-#GITLOG FILES/LINK:
+GITLOG FILES/LINK:

 HELP DOCUMENTATION: